khawlahAltuwairqi/Generate-TV-Scripts/README.md

 # Generate-TV-Scripts
-This project generate the TV scripts using Recurrent Neural Networks
+This project generates the TV scripts using Recurrent Neural Networks